eclipse-platform/eclipse.platform.ui/docs/Rich_Client_Platform.md

 Several applications have been built using the Rich Client Platform.

-*   The [RCP Applications](http://eclipse.org/community/rcp.php) section of the [Eclipse Community page](http://eclipse.org/community) lists several apps, including case studies of a few.
+*   The RCP Catalog section of the [Eclipse Community page](http://eclipse.org/community) lists several apps, including case studies of a few.
 *   NASA/JPL is using Eclipse RCP as the foundation of their next version of Maestro, and more.
-See the [case study](http://eclipse.org/community/casestudies/NASAfinal.pdf), session [11.3 - "A Martian Eclipse"](http://www.eclipsecon.org/2005/sessions.php) at EclipseCon 2005, and Scott Schram's [blog entry](http://weblogs.java.net/blog/scottschram/archive/2005/03/nasa_explores_e.html) on the presentation.
+See the [case study](http://eclipse.org/community/casestudies/NASAfinal.pdf), session [11.3 - "A Martian Eclipse"](http://www.eclipsecon.org/2005/sessions.php) at EclipseCon 2005.
 Jeff Norris from NASA/JPL also wrote a nice foreword to the [RCP Book](https://github.com/eclipse-platform/eclipse.platform.ui/blob/master/docs/Rich_Client_Platform/Rich_Client_Platform_Book.md).

 Blogs
 -----